 2. Have a common approach for setting priorities

-Repeat after me.
 Always allocate resources to the most important work first.

-Key to this in implementing a prioritization method that is transparent, fair and that everyone understands.
-Tie the prioritization process back to what is important to your organization – your strategic priorities.
+Then simply tie the prioritization process back to what is important to your organization – your strategic priorities.

 3. Allocate resources based on project and work priority